amyjko/critically-conscious-computing/chapters/science.md

 Many of these issues have become more visible and consequential with the advent of ~data science~datascience — a phrase coined in industry to refer broadly to the use of algorithms to answer questions with data —and has since been adopted in academia to refer to the use of algorithms and large scale data in science.
 As we discussed in [CS + Mathematics|math], data science is closely tied to the use of algorithms and statistics to analyze data.
 In science, however, data science techniques have been key to enabling science to harness large data sets.
 But in the process, many of the issues above about representation, measurement bias, and even what questions are asked, have become amplified.
 Whereas science was once making biased conclusions on small data sets slowly, it is now making biased conclusions on large data sets quickly, excluding people at the margins at greater rates than ever before.

-# Teaching Science with Computing
+# Teaching science with computing

 As we have discussed above, science has always engaged data as a central part of discovery.
 But the advent of computers, just as other scientific instruments have throughout history, has transformed science into a computational discipline, using computing to gather data, analyze it, share it and communicate it.
 Science education has responded to this shift in science, partly through the Next Generation Science Standards, but also culturally, [recognizing|https://kappanonline.org/math-importance-emergence-k12-data-science-lamar-boaler/] that the use of data and computing through data science is now central to science literacy.